-13. INSURANCE
+III.
+INSURANCE

-Contractor and its Subcontractors shall obtain and maintain insurance as specified in this section at all times during the term of this Contract.
-All policies evidencing the insurance coverage required hereunder shall be issued by insurance companies satisfactory to Contractor and the State.
+Contractor shall obtain and maintain, and ensure that each Subcontractor shall obtain and maintain, insurance as specified in this section at all times during the term of this Contract.
+All insurance policies required by this Contract shall be issued by insurance companies as approved by the State.

-A. Contractor
+A. Workers' Compensation